darakuneko/gpk_rc/README.md

 You can set it to use different layers for each application.

-## QMK Remote Controller Application
+## Vial Remote Controller Application

 - Automatic layer switching based on application or OS
 - Write time to OLED (write to the last line)